Newbie-coder09/Alarm_Clock-JAVA/README.md

 	}
 	}

+Details about code:
+* The code is self explainatory.
+* Contact me on Telegram @SOUL_AYU if you need any help.
+* You have to create a folder named "res" outside src folder and past any audio which have wav extention with filename as music.wav to set it as default tone.
+Check this video for help: https://www.youtube.com/watch?v=IgfcSr3NlG0&ab_channel=RyiSnow

+Issues:
+* Maximum alarms that can be set is 3.
+* Can set alarm according to 12 Hours clock only.
+* GUI sometime misbehaves.

+Conclusion:
 This program's UI is Amazing and the code is short as well.
-There are some limitations of the program which are discusssed below.
+There are some limitations which are discussed above.
+You can get the code from here and Jar and Exe file from release section of this repo.

+Thanks for reading till end, please consider checking my other repos as well.